myshkin81/myshkin81/README.md

 ## Support

-You can support me [here](https://ko-fi.com/myshkin), though right now I haven't done much yet.
+You can support me on [Ko-fi](https://ko-fi.com/myshkin), though right now I haven't done much yet.
 Still, it would be very appreciated nonetheless.